Check out Part Two of my doszły interview here. Enjoy!

 Polish people’s pros and cons?
 What a dangerous question to ask a foreigner.
 Well, I’d have to say, to be honest, that Polish people run the entire spectrum.

-I am generalizing here, but you do have a tendency to go from zero to opierdol in 30 seconds flat which I must admit, is a habit that I’ve picked up and fight against.
+I am generalizing here, but Poles do have a tendency to go from zero to opierdol in 30 seconds flat which I must admit, is a habit that I’ve picked up and fight against.
 I need to learn to chill.
-I know that this observation is rich coming from me, an American, especially when Polish people’s national hobby is harmless grzybing and ours is shooting people.
+I know that this observation is rich coming from me, an American, especially when Polish people’s national hobby is harmless grzybing (foraging for mushrooms) and ours is shooting people.
 Believe me, I’d rather take the opierdol than getting shot any day.

 Polish people are friendly, despite the opierdol, especially if you try to speak Polish.
 Polish people are helpful, and they are hospitable.
 I know it’s a stereotype, but I’m sorry, it is true.